-The Massachusetts 21st Century Community Learning Centers (MA 21st CCLC) Programs provide additional learning time through longer days (Expanded Learning Time, or ELT) and/or during out-of-school time (OST).
+The Massachusetts 21st Century Community Learning Centers (MA 21st CCLC) Programs provides additional learning time through the implementation of academically enriching programming that increases student engagement and contributes to a well-rounded education.
+Programming occurs during Out-of-School Time (OST) and/or as part of Expanded Learning Time (ELT – a longer school day/year for all students).

 MA 21st CCLC programs strive to ensure that learning is meaningful, collaborative, supports mastery, and expands horizons.
-Programs focus on engaging students who are in need of additional supports to ensure that they are successfully able to access and transition through a well-rounded, safe and supportive education.
-Subgrantees are required to identify and recruit students who are classified in high needs categories that include: economically disadvantaged, English language learners, students on Individualized Education Plans, and those identified in need of additional academic and/or social emotional learning (SEL) supports.
+Programs focus on effectively engaging students and families with identities and cultures that have been historically marginalized in educational settings - including but not limited to students from families who are low income; students who are Black, Indigenous, and People of Color (BIPOC); first generation students; emerging multilingual students; students with Individualized Education Programs (IEPs); and lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ+) students.

-ESE’s overarching priorities for this program include using more time to:
+DESE’s overarching priorities for this program include using more time to:

-Contribute to students’ well-rounded education by implementing service-learning and project-based learning that is multi-disciplinary and supports standards-aligned learning in core subject areas.
+Contribute to students’ well-rounded education by implementing high quality project-based learning that is multi-disciplinary and supports standards-aligned learning in core subject areas.

-Provide creative and innovative enrichment programming, connected to a wide-range of content areas, that helps close proficiency gaps by increasing student engagement, fostering SEL, and promoting college and career readiness and success.

-Provide summer programming that addresses summer learning loss and supports pre-K to grade 12 transitions.

-Provide opportunities for adults (including school staff, program providers and partners) to participate in collaborative planning and professional development that supports desired student outcomes.

-Build strong school-community partnerships and engage families to support student outcomes in all developmental areas as described above.
+Strengthen student learning during the school year and summer by combining content knowledge with interactive, relevant, and engaging learning experiences that emphasize the skills necessary to apply that knowledge successfully so that all students can be successful in school, empowered to make informed choices in life after high school, and prepared for college and careers.

+Use data effectively in designing programming that addresses student needs and interests and in demonstrating continuous program improvement efforts.

+Develop systems of support that are culturally relevant - and leverage the knowledge, strengths, and assets of students, families, educators, and the community.

+Implement effective family engagement strategies with families of students served by the 21st CCLC - that are culturally responsive, collaborative, and demonstrates an understanding of different languages, norms, and values with a goal of providing opportunities for meaningful engagement in their children’s education, including opportunities for literacy and related educational development.
 Develop sustainable models for providing additional quality learning time.

 All MA 21st CCLC OST subgrantees are currently required to provide a minimum of 400 hours of programming during the school year and summer.
 Students participating are expected to attend regularly and meet statewide developed attendance requirements.
 ELT subgrantees are currently required to provide a minimum of 300 additional hours over the traditional school schedule.
 Schools must extend the school year for all students by at least 180 hours, and then offer an additional 120 hours as part of a school vacation or summer program for a select group of students that would benefit from additional supports.

-Subgrantees are required to utilize the field-tested and research-based APAS suite of tools, (A Program Assessment System), to assess how participation in 21st CCLC programs supports students' academic and SEL experiences.
-APAS includes the Survey of Academic and Youth Outcomes (SAYO), a series of pre/post surveys designed to measure the effects of the instruction and support provided to students served by 21st CCLC funded programs.
-The SAYO includes the following domains: Math or English Language Arts domains (sub-grantees select their academic focus area based on student level data); and SEL domains of problem solving, engagement in learning, perseverance, leadership, self-regulation, relationship with adults and relationship with peers.
+Subgrantees are required to utilize the field-tested and research-based Survey of Academic and Youth Outcomes (SAYO) suite of tools to assess how participation in 21st CCLC programs contribute to growth in students' academic and social emotional learning.
+The SAYO is a pre/post survey designed to measure the effects of programming provided to students served by 21st CCLC funded programs.
+The SAYO includes the following domains: Math and English Language Arts domains (sub-grantees select their academic focus area based on student level data); and SEL domains of engagement in learning, critical thinking, communication, perseverance, leadership, self-regulation, relationship with adults and relationship with peers.
 The SAYO-T (Teacher) and SAYO-S (Staff) are completed by school day teachers and program staff/academic enrichment providers, respectively.
 The SAYO-Y, taken by students, measures their experiences in the MA 21st CCLC program, sense of competence, and future aspirations.